-Forever anxious and fearful of everything in the swirling depths and maelstroms of incoherent chaos, we offered ourselves up as ready congregants to the high priests and ruthless metrics of the Digital Church, even as the walls caved in around us.
+Forever anxious and fearful of everything in the swirling depths and maelstroms of incoherent chaos, we offered ourselves up as ready congregants to the high priests and ruthless metrics of the Digital Church in the Great Age of Addiction, even as the walls caved in around us.

 Clearly, we needed help: time for Big Brother to step in and set things right.
 Mission accomplished.
 (Almost, but not quite.)